-For Vienna Insurance Group, protecting customers financially against risk is a responsibility.
-The Group pursues a multi-brand strategy based on established local brands as well as local management.
-Ultimately, the Group's success and closeness to its customers is down to the strengths of each individual brand and local know-how.
+For VIG, proctecting customers financially against risk is a responsibility.
+The Group pursues a multibrand strategy based on established local brands as well as local management.
+Ultimatelly, the Group success and closeness to its customers is down to the strengths of each individual brand and local knowhow.